ManasLeggedGym/Robust_Parallel/README.md

 <img width=1000 src='image/figure.png'>

-## Description
+## Description / Implemented Components
 This repository includes implementation of two elements.
 1. Student policy network
 2. Heightmap noise generator

 Student policy network is composed of **belief encoder** and **belief decoder** to appropriately fuse both proprioceptive and exteroceptive sensor data.
 It is implemented in *Python*.
-Privilege information decoder, included in the paper, is excluded because they were not that critical in our experiement.
+Privilege information decoder, included in the paper, is excluded because they were not that critical in our experiment.

 Heightmap noise generator is composed of **three noise models** to handle errors available in real-world use cases due to depth camera noise, state estimation error/drift etc.
 It is implemented in *C++* because the [Raisim](https://raisim.com/) simulator that we are actively using implements environments in *C++* for fast simulation.

+The current implementation is partially runnable in simulation but not end-to-end reproducible and cannot be deployed for sim-to-real transfer.

+## Additions needed
+- Teacher policy network: A teacher policy trained using PPO using priviledged information:
+  - Ground-truth terrain height map
+  - Full robot state

+- Sim-to-Real deployment interface

 ## Dependencies
 - numpy